jsloyer/jsloyer/content/post/deploying-a-watson-and-cloudant-app-with-devops-services.md

     [![replicate Deploying a Watson and Cloudant App with DevOps Services](/images/2015/06/replicate1.png)](/images/2015/06/replicate1.png)

-11. Type in your database name below, talent-manager, click Replicate
+11. Type in your database name below, `talent-manager`, click Replicate

 12. The password comes from Bluemix, switch back to Bluemix, click on Overview on the left,click on